18F/accessibility/pages/headings.md

 When laying out a page, headings provide a sementaic way to layout sections of content.
 Heading elements are used by users of AT to navigate a page quickly and to understand the structure of a page.
 Also see [Landmarks](../landmarks/)

-When using headings, it is best practice to reserve `<h1>` for the name of the site, `<h2>` for the page title, and the rest for sections on the page.
-Heading attributes should be used in order, and "lower" elements should never be nested in higher attributes. i.e.
+When using headings, to layout a page, reserve the `<h1>` tag for the main content of the page.
+On the home page, this is usually the title of the site and this varys based on the main use of sub pages.
+For sub sections use `<h2>` to `<h6>` without skipping levels.

+For logos use `<em>` tags.
+If you're logo is acting as the main heading of the page, use a `sr-only` `<h1>` tag for screen reader users.

 ```html
 <h3>Section</h3>